MisustinIvan/ParticleSimulator/notes.md

 use mojo <https://docs.modular.com/mojo>

-cache surfaces of components that dont have to be redrawn

 send events only to components who want them

+# cache surfaces of components that dont have to be redrawn

+- static components -> labels for now -> DONE

+- dynamic components -> buttons -> dont redraw if mouse not moved